danielleasavage/Python_Puzzles/README.md

   3. test_graph.py - Test for correct implementation of graph.py
   4. big_o_plot.py - Plots BigO completxity

+**AutoComplete - Graph Practice**
-**AutoComplete - Given a prefix or a suffix find all matching words in a given list of words** Code should runs in O(n) for n symbols
+Given a prefix or a suffix find all matching words in a given list of words Code should runs in O(n) for n symbols
   1. autocomplete.ipynb - This is the jupyter notebook that was created to test the autocomplete before completing the final py file
   2. fix_search.py - Final autocomplete py file
   3. word_list.txt - Used for testing the autocomplete